 (This review will appear in the .... edition of the San Diego Union Book Review, edited by Arthur Salm.
 It is posted here entirely for comment as a working draft.
-Please do not copy elsewhere.
-A final version will be posted in September 2005 at http://www.davidbrin.com/gopwaronscience.html)
+A final version is posted on my website.)

 Sixty years ago, science emerged dramatically from its ivory tower, with a flash and a bang.